billbuchanan/csn09112/week12_tunnelling/labs/README.md

 We can see that the connection to Port 5000 was detected twice, and that the "bye" command was also detected.

-Now we will now detect a range of ports with:
+Now we will detect a range of ports with:

 ```
 alert tcp any any -> any 5000:5005 (msg:"Command 'bye'"; content:"bye"; sid:11000)